henry-boyd/io-riot/src/techandconsequenceblog/blog/Dubious Charts - Too Important For Vibe Graphing.md

 <div style="text-align: center;">
   <img src="/media/TooImportantForVibeGraphing/AcademicWide.png"></img>
-  This Chart title is way too on the nose
+  One of these is not like the others
 </div>

 I feel conflicted about the whole thing: On the one hand, I can absolutely understand how these mistakes could’ve been the result of last-minute crunch.
 I've been there myself, rushing to get in a few last-minute changes to a slide deck or make one last graph only to realize mid-presentation that I left out a label or mistyped a number.
 But part of me also finds it hard to believe that a presentation from a company as big as OpenAI wouldn't have passed through more than a few different hands before arriving at a final version.
 And the tinfoil hat conspiracy theorist in me finds it a little too convenient that every chart error was to OpenAI's benefit.